playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 ## Angular

-In our chapter about [content reference](/posts/ffg-fundamentals-accessing-children), we touched on `ContentChild`, a method of accessing the projected content programmatically without our component class instance.

-While this is extremely useful when you're able to use it, projected content isn't the only thing HTML elements we want to reference programatically.

-This is where `ContentChild`'s sibling API comes into play: `ViewChild`.
 Using `ViewChild`, we can access an Element that's within an Angular component's `template`:

 ```typescript
 import {